As Pittsburgh synagogue reels from massacre, suspect due in court

 According to a document filed at the U.S. District Court for the Western District of Pennsylvania by the Federal Bureau of Investigation, three handguns and an AR-15 rifle were recovered at the scene.

-The complaint quoted Bowers saying to one law enforcement officer, in substance, “they’re committing genocide to my people.”
+The complaint quoted Bowers as saying to one law enforcement officer, in substance, “they’re committing genocide to my people.”

 “I just want to kill Jews.”

-Bowers is due to make his appearance in court on Monday afternoon.

 A police report on the shooting rampage described an exchange of fire outside the synagogue between police officers and Bowers, who retreated inside.
-Police entered the building and during a gun battle, Bowers was shot multiple times and critically wounded, and a police officer was also shot a number of times.
+Police entered the building and Bowers was shot multiple times and critically wounded.
+A police officer was also shot a number of times.

 Jeffrey Cohen, president of the Tree of Life Synagogue, told ABC on Monday he went to the hospital because he wanted to see the man accused of the shootings.